-Because we will be frequently using Google Classroom, NGPS emails, computer labs, laptops, and tablets, students must also abide by the digital citizenship agreement (Administrative Procedure 140) with Northern Gateway.
+Because we will be frequently using assigned Chromebooks, Google Classroom, and NGPS emails, students must also abide by the digital citizenship agreement (Administrative Procedure 140) with Northern Gateway.

 If student abuses the privilege, he/she will be required to complete work other ways (example: pen and paper).
 Reminder: personal devices are banned and will be dealt with according to the student agenda policy.